 “Promoting the Recognition and Inclusion of Carers of the Disabled and Mentally Ill in India”.

-Through the project, we have been able to gather extensive data on the issues faced by carers and their families which has been published as a baseline study.
-We have significantly built the capacity of the partner staff to promote inclusion of carers into mainstream programmes and to establish carer-specific services.
+This project included extensive data collection to ensure we have a full understanding of the issues faced by carers and their families; enabling us to build programmes that are beneficiary-led.
+This data has been published as a baseline study report.
+Following this research, we have worked to build the capacity of our partner organisations to promote the inclusion of carers into mainstream programmes and in the creation of carer-specific services.

-- 443 carers accessing government and local NGO livelihoods and insurance schemes
+- 443 carers linked to government and local NGO livelihoods and insurance schemes

-- Celebration of Carers Day – the first time in India
+- Carers Day celebrated in India for the first time ever

 “Creating sustainable livelihoods and relieving household poverty for unpaid family carers of people with disability or mental illness in India”

-This is a one year project funded by the Scott Bader Company Limited and the Evan Cornish Foundation, conducted in partnership with SACRED and SAMUHA in especially poverty stricken areas of Andhra Pradesh and Karnataka states.
-125 carers will receive training and support to initiate new livelihoods which will co-exist with their caring responsibilities.
-In each project location, a community caring centre will be set up to provide quality care for the cared-for relatives, whilst their carers pursue their livelihood.
-We expect that all those involved in the project will see their household income levels rise during the course of the project, bringing them and their families above the poverty line for the first time since becoming carers.
+This one year project funded by the Scott Bader Company Limited and the Evan Cornish Foundation concluded in 2016.
+Focussing on high poverty areas of Jharkhand and Karnataka states, 154 carers received training and support to initiate new livelihoods such as tailoring, vegetable growing, small animal rearing, broom making and carpentry.
+In each project location, a community caring centre was also established to provide quality care for the cared-for relatives, enabling carers to pursue their chosen livelihood.

 “Promoting the recognition and inclusion of carers of the elderly in Virudhnagar district, Tamil Nadu state, India”